WeiBridged/NodeGoerliMerge/README.md

 eth.syncing.highestBlock - eth.syncing.currentBlock
 ```

-## Run Validator on Goerli
+## Run a Validator

-🚨 You must be running the EL (Geth) and CL (Prysm) nodes as shown above to have your validator synced. 🚨
+🚨 You must be running the EL (Geth) and CL (Prysm) RPC node clients as shown above to have your validator synced. 🚨

 Create and deposit validator key data: